CopterExpress/clover/docs/en/copterhack2022.md

 Contest participants will be added to the special Telegram group, where one can send the project's updates and get feedback from the Jury.
 For all participating teams, COEX will provide a 50% discount on the Clover drone kit.

 > **Info** There are no restrictions on the age, education, and number of people in the team.

-## Projects of the contest's participants

-Applications will be published as they will become available.

 ---